deeplearning4j/deeplearning4j-examples/README.md

 if you have [maven](https://maven.apache.org/install.html) installed, run mvn on command line.
 Default maven goal, will compile and run all examples for you.

+    mvn

+if you want to run only one example, try

+    mvn exec:java -Dexec.mainClass="org.deeplearning4j.examples.misc.csv.CSVExample"